forksbot/aioli/README.md

 Furthermore, it makes use of asyncio, is lightweight, and provides high performance and concurrency–especially for IO-bound workloads.

-Note that Aioli only works only with modern versions of Python (3.6+) and is *Event loop driven*, i.e. code must be [asynchronous](https://docs.python.org/3/library/asyncio.html).
+Note that Aioli only works with modern versions of Python (3.6+) and is *Event loop driven*, i.e. code must be [asynchronous](https://docs.python.org/3/library/asyncio.html).

 Documentation